peterhontaru/Piano-Journal/EDA-and-modelling.md

 # Modelling

-Question: **How long would it take to learn a piece based on various factors?**
+Question: **Can we predict how long it would take to learn a piano piece based on a number of factors?
+If so, which factors influenced the total amount of hours required to learn the piece the most?**

 ## outliers